Ilysen/ChallengeRunes/README.md

 The Apocalypse Sigil enables all four of these runes at once, and grants normal enemies a 1% chance to drop a Basalt Chunk that sells for 1 gold.
 Bosses will always drop two chunks on death.
 In Armageddon, bosses also drop one chunk, regardless of if Apocalypse is active.

+There is also a second set of runes, focused less around direct combat changes and more around affecting the player as a whole:

+* **Petrified Rune** - You move 75% slower.
+Enemies can drop Igneous Gravel that can be smelted into ores at a hellforge.

 All runes and sigils can be crafted at a demon altar for no cost.

 # Changelog